nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Cons: You cannot implement any command that does not involve viewing but inherits from any command that is a children of `ViewCommand`.
 An example could be trying to create identical commands that does not toggle the UI after execution.
 This would require duplication of the exact same command code but inheriting from `Command` instead of `ViewCommand`.

+### Create Tags feature

+#### Implementation

+The `create` tags feature is implemented using the `CreateTagCommand` class.
+It extends the `Command` and overrides the `execute()` method to create tags.

+The `create` parameters from the user input are parsed using the parse method the `CreateTagCommandParser` class. `CreateTagCommandParser::Parse` takes in the tag parameters from the user input and combines them into a list of tags

 ### Search feature

 #### Implementation

-The search feature is implemented using the `SearchCommand` class.
+The search feature is implemented using the `FindCommand` class.
 It extends `Command` and overrides the `execute()` method to filter users by the specified parameters.

-The search parameters from the user input are parsed using the parse method in the `SearchCommandParser` class. `SearchCommandParser::Parse` takes in the search parameters from the user input and combines them into a list of predicates.
-This list of predicates is then passed as an argument to the `SearchCommand` constructor and the method returns a `SearchCommand` instance with the associated list of predicates.
+The search parameters from the user input are parsed using the parse method in the `FindCommandParser` class. `FindCommandParser::Parse` takes in the search parameters from the user input and combines them into a list of predicates.
+This list of predicates is then passed as an argument to the `FindCommand` constructor and the method returns a `FindCommand` instance with the associated list of predicates.

 Currently, the search parameters could belong to any of the three following categories: `Name`, `Status`, and `Tag`.
 Prefixes `n/`, `st/` and `t/` are used to denote the category of the search parameters respectively.
 E.g. `search n/alex st/interviewed t/swe`